Compact Brownian surfaces II. Orientable surfaces: Introduction

-It would be interesting to complete the bridge between Brownian surfaces and LQG metrics and CFT.
-See in particular \cite{DaKuRhVa16,GuRhVa19} for precise conjectures linking Liouville CFT with scaling limits of the area measure of random maps (without boundary) after suitable uniformization.
+It would be most interesting to complete the bridge between Brownian surfaces and LQG metrics and CFT.
+As was pointed to us by J.\ Miller, in order to define a canonical conformal structure and Brownian motion on Brownian surfaces, it would be natural to investigate whether the construction of general Brownian surfaces given in the present paper, by gluing elementary pieces of disk topologies along geodesic boundaries, can be made compatible with the approach of \cite{GwMiSh20,GwMiSh22} mentioned in the introduction.
+Knowing that such a structure exists, one can try to delve even further into its integrability properties.
+The works \cite{DaKuRhVa16,GuRhVa19} state precise conjectures linking Liouville CFT with scaling limits of the area measure of random maps (without boundary) after suitable uniformization.
 In a nutshell, the LQG metrics are local objects that can be defined globally by using charts and atlases on general Riemann surfaces.
 However, fixing a surface amounts to fixing the conformal modulus of the LQG metric, while Brownian surfaces have a random modulus.
 Hence, the computation of the law of this modulus is an important question, which has been solved by~\cite{ARS22mod} in the case of the annular topology.
 It seems that the case of general compact surfaces should be approachable as well given the recent developments on conformal bootstrap in Liouville CFT~\cite{GuKuRhVa21,Wu22}.

 We also mention that random surfaces with boundaries of the type studied in this paper are related to the study of self-avoiding paths in random geometries.
 See \cite{GwMi19a,GwMi21a} for more on this in the case of the gluing of two Brownian half-planes or disks.
 It would be interesting to explicitly describe the scaling limits of self-avoiding paths and loops on maps of fixed topologies as gluings of Brownian surfaces along boundaries.
+As N.\ Holden pointed to us, this would involve presumably difficult computations of the partition functions for self-avoiding loops in fixed classes of the fundamental group of the surface, although this problem simplifies in the case of the self-avoiding loop on a Brownian sphere \cite{AnHoSu23}.